Boating Safety Classes

 FREE BOATING SAFETY CLASSES

 Class size is limited to 25 students.
 Any student under the age of 10 will need to have a parent stay with them.
-Students will need to bring 2 #2 pencils and a face mask.
-We will have hand sanitizer available and a small amount of supplies if students forget theirs.
-Instructors will contact all students/parents before class to pre-screen everyone before coming.
+Students will need to bring 2 #2 pencils and a face mask if you choose.

 This is a course for all boaters, the personal watercraft operator; the hunter or fisherman operating an outboard utility boat; the skipper of a family ski boat; the sailing enthusiast.
 All boaters must follow the same nautical rules, regulations and courtesies of the water.
 All are subject to the same forces of nature while boating.